 Generally you will want to have webcam video of this frame.
 You can set doRecording to true to make a video clip just for this frame.
 Recording will begin at the same time the first calibration stimulus is shown.
-Alternately, you can use session-level recording (set startSessionRecording to true on this or a previous frame).
-If either type of recording is starting on this frame, it waits until recording starts to display the first calibration segment.
+Alternately, you can use session-level recording by using an exp-lookit-start-recording sometime before this one.